 Understanding the Concept of Ticket Brokerage

 People have different perceptions about the business.
 Most see it negatively as something that is illegal and unethical.
+Other see it as a good service that helps people, not unlike selling nutritional products or something like argan oil.
 However, if you are an open-minded business person willing to take huge risks of loosing so much or earning a lot from it, the odds of you making a profit out of the business is quite high.

 Like any other type of business, entering the ticket brokerage world is a risk.
 You just have to have a good eye for the basic law of supply and demand.
 This type of business is all about making the perfect deal that favors both parties; however, the risk lies on making those deals with your customers.

 To be successful, you have to have the knowledge in marketing, research, and advertising.
 You need to be hard-working, have a supply of money (credit cards and savings) and a network, and most important of all you need to be patient.

 How do you start?